clinaresl/table/README.md

 This snippet creates a table with two columns.
-The first one displays its contents ragged left, whereas the second one takes a fixed width of 25 characters to display the contents of each cell and, in case a cell exceeds the available width, its contents are shown left ragged in as many lines as needed.
+The first one displays its contents ragged left, whereas the second one takes a fixed width of 25 characters to display the contents of each cell and, in case a cell exceeds the available width, its contents are shown left ragged in as many lines as needed
+---i.e., `table` supports multi-line cells.
 In case it was not possible to successfully process the *column specification*, an error is immediately returned.

 The following table shows all the different options for specifying the format of a single column: